n1215/http-context/README.md

 # HttpContextInterface and HttpHandlerInterface
 Additional interfaces for PSR-7 HTTP Messages.
-Make PSR-7 HTTP Middlewares (or Applications) simpler and more composable.
+Make PSR-7 HTTP middlewares (or applications) simpler and more composable.

 ## HttpContext
 HttpContext holds PSR-7 HTTP request, HTTP response, and state.